hafez-ahmad/R-markdown-article-class/README.md

 Department of Wildlife, Fisheries and Aquaculture

 # Instructions how to contribute
-## Download git software , and create account in www.github.com
+## Download git software [https://git-scm.com/downloads] , and create account in www.github.com
 ## then configure your git software with your email and user name
 ## send your github user name email to hafezahmad100@gmail.com
 ## I will add your name as contributor and then you will receive invitation for contribution.

-# Instruction for coding
+# Instructions for R coding

 ## We can use citation add symbol [@Mukhopadhyay2018]